How to Check Your Golf Cart for a Bad Solenoid

 In this article I am going to explain how to check a solenoid for problems.

 On a typical solenoid there are four posts called terminals.
 There are usually two large terminals and two small ones.
 Battery voltage is applied to the two small terminals to activate the solenoid, which then connects the two large terminals together.
-From time to time the two large terminals malfunction and the solenoid needs to be replaced.
-To check the solenoid is fairly simple, though.
-Follow these steps:
+From time to time, the two large terminals malfunction and the solenoid needs to be replaced.

 1. You will need a couple of tools: a voltmeter or multimeter, and (typically) a ½” wrench.